heleneopencell/bixels/README.md

 ![soldering neopixel](/picturesreadme/image12.jpg)

 To power bixels we will add a micro usb port.
-Take a black or brown "female to female" jumper wire an cut it in half.
+Take a two black or brown "female to female" jumper wires and cut one end off.
 Connect the wire end with each other and solder it on the GND pin on the USB Micro B-Breakout board.
-Now take a red "female to female" jumper wire an cut it in half.
+Now take two red "female to female" jumper wire wires and cut one end off.
 Connect the wire end with each other and solder it on the 5V pin on the USB Micro B-Breakout board.
 We will use one black and one red cable to power the LEDs and one black and one red one to power the board itself.

 ![soldering microusb](/picturesreadme/image13.jpg)